samantha-remorin/PA1/README.md

 -  `' '.join()` → Joins the letters back into a single word without spaces.

 **2. User Input**
--  `word = input("Enter a word: ")` → let the user type any word that they want to arrange alphabetically.
+-  `word = input("Enter a word: ")` → Let the user type any word that they want to arrange alphabetically.

 **3. Output**
 -  `print(alphabetSoup(word))` → It will call the function `alphabetSoup(word)` and print the sorted output.